Studio Upstairs is Founded

 30 Years Studio Upstairs

-We are celebrating three decades of passionate and tireless work at the Studio!
+We celebrated three decades of passionate and tireless work at the Studio!

-We would like to thank all those of you who have supported us along the way and hope to see you at the celebration event in December 2018.
+We would like to thank all those of you who have supported us along the way and those who attended the celebration event at Stour Space in December 2018.